 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-i. the social and political history of Austria and the GDR, including post-1945 and 1990 memory studies
+- The social and political history of Austria and the GDR, including post-1945 and 1990 memory studies;

-ii. the relationship of literature and history, in the experience of exile and literature biography
+- The relationship of literature and history in the experience of exile and literature biography;

-iii. the role of language use and metalinguistic perception in the formation of identity, taking into account a number of sociolinguistic phenomena from the present and past
+- The role of language use and metalinguistic perception in the formation of identity, taking into account a number of sociolinguistic phenomena from the present and past;

-iv. comparative literature, which includes reference to issues of poetry, music, and translation
+- Comparative literature, which includes reference to issues of poetry, music and translation.

-Staff are also active in interdisciplinary research at school and faculty level, focusing on themes and approaches such as conflict and culture, identity formation, Weimar culture, comparative literature, and translation.
-Several of our postgraduates are co-supervised by colleagues from other departments where this is intellectually sensible.
+Staff are also active in interdisciplinary research at school and faculty level, focusing on themes and approaches such as conflict and culture, identity formation, Weimar culture, comparative literature and translation.
+Several of our postgraduates are co-supervised by colleagues from other departments, where this is desirable.

-The department boasts of recent success in obtaining external funding for postgraduate studies, post-doctoral fellows, and research grants, from the AHRC, the Leverhulme Trust and the Humboldt Foundation, amongst others.
-The Department's collaborative research in linguistics and East German studies was recently supported by AHRC-funded Networks for work in 'History and Language, Linguists and Historians' (2008-10), and 'After the Wall: Reconstructing and Representing the GDR' (2009-11), and our commitment to literary studies has been recognised with AHRC awards to study Arthur Schnitzler (2014-17) and work on the British Library's collection of Stefan Zweig's work (2014-17).
+The department's collaborative research in linguistics and East German studies was recently supported by AHRC-funded networks for work in 'History and Language, Linguists and Historians' (2008-10) and 'After the Wall: Reconstructing and Representing the GDR' (2009-11).
+Our commitment to literary studies has been recognised with AHRC awards to study Arthur Schnitzler (2014-17) and work on the British Library's collection of Stefan Zweig's work (2014-17).
 Post-doctoral fellows have been researching a range of topics on German comparative literature, historical sociolinguistics and East German history.